RedisGraph/RedisGraph/docs/commands.md

 `relationship-type (string)` - If this argument is NULL, all relationship types will be traversed.
 Otherwise, it specifies a single relationship type to perform BFS over.

-`yield-edges (boolean)` - If true, the algorithm can yield all edges traversed during the search.
-These can be used to construct the directed acyclic graph that represents the BFS tree.
-This option incurs a small performance penalty.

 It can yield two outputs:

 `nodes` - An array of all nodes connected to the source without violating the input constraints.

 `edges` - An array of all edges traversed during the search.
 This does not necessarily contain all edges connecting nodes in the tree, as cycles or multiple edges connecting the same source and destination do not have a bearing on the reachability this algorithm tests for.
-This output will only be populated if the `yield-edges` argument is `true`.
+These can be used to construct the directed acyclic graph that represents the BFS tree.
+Emitting edges incurs a small performance penalty.

 ## Indexing
 RedisGraph supports single-property indexes for node labels.